PFTL/pftl_pelican/content/blog/29_args_kwargs.rst.md

 ---
-author:
+author: Aquiles Carattino
-- Aquiles Carattino
+slug: what-are-args-and-kwargs-and-when-to-use-them
 date: '2019-03-10'
 description: How to develop functions with a variable number of arguments
-header: '{attach}luca-bravo-217276-unsplash.jpg'
+image: '/images/luca-bravo-217276-unsplash_linkedin.width-800.jpg'
 subtitle: How to develop functions with a variable number of arguments
-tags: 'functions, methods, arguments, packing, unpacking, args, kwargs'
+tags: [functions, methods, arguments, packing, unpacking, args, kwargs]
 title: What are args and kwargs and when to use them
 ---